bennylynch/banksy/BLOGPOST.md

 Thus, the webPart routing function is exposing 3 explicit paths, the first 2 for the websockets; the handShake function is used to 'capture' the incomming WebScoket request, passing it in to the provided conitinuation function.
 The 3rd path is a normal http get returning some Json used to colour the map in the page (details not shown).
 The last route is used for serving static files - pathRegex is similar to path, but matches the incoming path to a regular expression, as opposed to an explicit path.
-Thus, any path with one of the specified extensions, will be served from the server's homeFolder (if it exists ..).
+Thus, any path with one of the specified extensions, will be served from the server's homeFolder (if the file exists ..).
 All that is left to do, then, is start the server, using the webPart function as the 'WebPart':
 ```fsharp
 let _, run = startWebServerAsync config webPart
 let ct = new System.Threading.CancellationTokenSource()